 By default, field will inherit properties of current text style and it will also show a gray background.
 This gray background will only remain visible in the drawing area and it will not appear when printed.
 Although the gray background helps in distinguishing fields from simple Mtext you can remove this background as well.

 Type OP on the command line and press enter, this will open options window.
 Select User Preferences tab and uncheck the radio button in the fields panel as shown in the image below.
 Click ok to save the changes and exit the window.

 You can also toggle the visibility of background from fields using FIELDDISPLAY system variable, where 1 makes the background visible and 0 makes it invisible.

 When the object associated with the field is changed the field updates itself automatically but in order to display that updated information you need to regenerate the drawing using RE command.

-You can also use UPDATEFIELD to manually select the fields and update them, the UPDATEFIELD command does not update data field and you need to update it manually.
+You can also use UPDATEFIELD to manually select the fields and update them, the UPDATEFIELD command does not update the data field and you need to update it manually.

 The FIELDEVAL system variable can be used to automatically update fields in a drawing.
 You can see more on this on this knowledge network page.